Pranab Roy: Early life

 He received his early education at Rama Chandra School in Kolkata.
 His father Pankaj Roy taught him cricket when he was 5 years old.
 He took interest in Cricket at the age of 9.
 His coach Sundar Biswas coached him.
 He was known for his prolific batting.
 His idol was Mushtaq Ali.

 He had an accident on 5 November 1975 when he was 18 years old where he was playing cricket with his friends and his leather ball got hit on his face.
-His teeth got fallen down and his nose bled heavily.
+His teeth fell down and his nose bled heavily.
 He was rushed to a city hospital in Kolkata and he had a facial surgery.
 Presently he runs Pankaj Roy Cricket Academy in Salt Lake.